fbcaires/filipebcaires.com/content/publication/mwsporg/index.md

 - "3"
 publishDate: "2017-01-01T00:00:00Z"
 # slides: example
-summary: <u>Draft Available Upon Request.</u>  <br><br> This paper provides empirical evidence that firms' internal organization and associated pay policies shape the propagation of minimum wage spillovers.
-Rigid, tournament-like firms use between-level pay differentials to incentivize workers.
-They respond to minimum wage hikes by raising wages up the hierarchy, amplifying spillovers to a larger extent than flexible firms, where wage-setting has a stronger individual component.
-I develop a simple theoretical model to rationalize these mechanisms.
+summary: This paper provides empirical evidence that firms' internal organization and associated pay policies shape the propagation of minimum wage spillovers.
+Rigid, tournament-like firms use between-level pay differentials to incentivize workers and respond to minimum wage hikes by raising wages up the hierarchy, amplifying spillovers.
+Flexible firms rely more on individual wage-setting and can limit spillovers.
+Using rich administrative employer-employee data from Portugal, I construct measures of firm rigidity to examine how organizational structure shapes the strength of spillovers.
+Spillovers from the minimum wage reach the 47th percentile of the wage distribution, and represent around 40% of the direct effect on minimum wage workers.
+I show that spillovers are up to 40% stronger in rigid firms.
+I build a simple model of firm organization and pay policies that helps rationalize these findings.
+The result has broad implications for a wide range of shocks that shift relative pay within firms.
 tags:
 - Labour Economics
 - Personnel Economics